Tate St Ives Phase 2

 Better facilities for visitors and staff

-The gallery was designed for 70,000 visitors a year, so after 20 years of operation with 200,000 visitors annually, there is an urgent need for expansion to accommodate and look after our visitors.
+The gallery was designed for 70,000 visitors a year, so after 20 years of operation with over 200,000 visitors annually, there is an urgent need for expansion to accommodate and look after our visitors.

 In addition, the gallery employs a large pool of full time, part time and casual employees, volunteers, artist educators, young people from the local area as part of Tate Collective and community facilitators.
 We want to better support this team, expand it to include more internships and apprenticeships and build on our research into arts practice with residencies for visiting researchers and artists.